ibm-cloud-docs/watson-assistant/data-evaluation.md

 You can use the **Evaluate** page of {{site.data.keyword.conversationshort}} to upload a collection of sample utterances and run through the utterances on your assistant in one test run.

+Each test utterance within a test run starts a new conversation session.{: note}

 When a test run completes, you can view a comprehensive evaluation result.
 It includes the response routing metrics, conversational search scores (if conversational search is enabled), and response details for any utterance in the uploaded collection.
 It also includes your assistant settings relevant to the test run.